bpmolinari/nina/content/family/molinari/_index.md

 Giacomo used his capital to buy a dairy farm about 1915, and Dominic used his capital to buy the [Cosmopolitan Hotel](murchison) in Day Dawn about 1916.

 It is hard to pin this down.
-Perhaps a key event was in 1906, when Giovanni Gettaz acquired a *colonial wine licence* and hence opened a wine saloon on the premises.
+A starting point is 1906, when Giovanni Gettaz acquired a *colonial wine licence* and hence opened a wine saloon on the premises.
 It is possible that Dominic and Giacomo had built up some savings by then - it was certainly the Tirano ethos to do so.
 It seems clear that the York Coffee Palace, with its wine saloon and its accommodation, became a focus of the Italian community.
-My reading is that it was a three-way arrangement between Dominic, Giacom and Giovanni Gettaz.
+My reading is that it was a three-way arrangement between Dominic, Giacomo and Giovanni Gettaz.
-The only explicit link is that when Gettaz left the licence was shifted (briefly) to Giacomo.
+In the Electoral Rolls from 1912 to 1921 Giacomo Pianta is listed as a "wine-saloon keeper", of 559 Wellington Street.
+In other words, once Giacomo was naturalised in 1911, he registered to vote.
+Dominic doesn't appear on the roll until 1921.
+It was not compulsory to vote until 1924, so presumably it was not compulsory to register.
+Similarly, the Electoral Rolls from 1910 to 1917 show Giovanni Gettaz as a "wine saloon keeper", of 559 Wellington Street.
+Dominic is not listed until 1921 (in Cue).

 The story is taken in more detail in my discussion of Bernardo.

 The family machinations are much more evident for the Cosmopolitan Hotel.